kraoNEU/Intelligibility_Software_Module/README.md

 #### **Contact Information**

-For questions or concerns connected to this RFP, we can be reached at:<br>
+For questions or concerns connected to this RFP, you can reach at:<br>

 #### Prepared by:
 **Name**: C V Krishna Rao, <BR>